Tidalfizzter/Test/README.md

-Practice using HTML & CSS
+Practice using HTML, CSS and JQuery
 ====